dereSundayT/hacker-rank-like-backend/README.md

   - admin

 Frontend
+   - profile
+        - register
+        - login
+        - get user profile
+        - update user profile
+     - test management
+       -  List/Display any 2 tests/problems for attempting/solving of your choice from hackerrank, leetcode to user.
+(Show attempt option to solve the problem alongside tests)
+       -  List Previous attempts/results
+             - Show completed (on success)/attempted status (on fail), result status(Success/Unsuccessful) if previously test has been attempted.
+             - View previous result/input/output on click see test details.
+   - Admin Panel

 Technical Requirements
-1) User panel to fill/complete tests.
-   Profile – with user details – email, name, profile image Registration with above details
 2) List of tests –
-   • List/Display any 2 tests/problems for attempting/solving of your choice from
-   hackerrank, leetcode to user.
-   • Show attempt option to solve the problem alongside tests List Previous attempts/results
-   • Show completed (on success)/attempted status (on fail), result status (Sucess/Unsuccessful) if previously test has been attempted.
-   • View previous result/input/output on click see test details.

 3) Code Editor and Compiler
    • Use Monaco + Guide0 API to build code editor and compiler
    • Users can input code and run/emulate code.